memgraph/docs/docs/reference-guide/replication.md

 By comparing timestamps, the MAIN instance knows when a REPLICA instance is not synchronized and is missing some earlier transactions.
-The REPLICA instance is then set into a RECOVERY state where it remains until it is fully synchronized with the MAIN instance.
+The REPLICA instance is then set into a RECOVERY state, where it remains until it is fully synchronized with the MAIN instance.

 The missing data changes can be sent as snapshots or WAL files.
 Snapshot files